 Look to the green within the mountain cup....

-Ferril seemed to be Denver's poet laureate, so associated was he with the state's capital (one of his books of poems was titled Words for Denver), where he worked as a poet, journalist, and playwright, earning his living at the Great Western Sugar Company for more than 40 years.
-Many well-known U.S. poets were entertained in his Victorian house (now headquarters for the Colorado Center for the Book), and both Robert Frost and Carl Sandburg wrote admiringly of him—Sandburg called him "the Poet of the Rockies" and "one of the great poets of America."
-In 1979 Ferril was named poet laureate of Colorado, a position he held until his death in 1988.
+Ferril seemed to be Denver’s poet laureate, so associated was he with the state's capital (one of his books of poems was titled Words for Denver), where he worked as a poet, journalist, and playwright, earning his living at the Great Western Sugar Company for more than forty years.
+Many well-known United States poets were entertained in his Victorian house (now headquarters for the Colorado Center for the Book), and both Robert Frost and Carl Sandburg wrote admiringly of him—Sandburg called him “the Poet of the Rockies” and “one of the great poets of America.”
+In 1979, Ferril was named poet laureate of Colorado, a position he held until his death in 1988.
 Ferril is best known for his poems about the Rocky Mountains and the Colorado landscape, themes and imagery which still figure in Colorado poetry, most notably in the poetry of Reg Saner, whose seven books about the American West won him the Wallace Stegner Award, Pattiann Rogers, and Linda Hogan, a Chickasaw who is both an award-winning novelist and essay writer as well as a poet.

-While western poetry is an important strand in Colorado poetry, it is only one of many strands; other notable strands include Xicano poetry, Beat poetry, performance poetry, and experimental poetry, strands which often cross and blend.
-From about the 1960s on, Denver has been home to a large community of Xicano poets including Abelardo "Lalo" Delgado, activist and prolific author of poems and essays, winner of Premio Quinto Sol, a national award for Xicano literature, the Colorado Human Rights Award, and the Governor's Award for Excellence in the Arts.
+While Western poetry is an important strand in Colorado poetry, it is only one of many strands; other notable strands include Xicano poetry, Beat poetry, performance poetry, and experimental poetry, strands which often cross and blend.
+From about the 1960s on, Denver has been home to a large community of Xicano poets including Abelardo “Lalo” Delgado, activist and prolific author of poems and essays, winner of Premio Quinto Sol, a national award for Xicano literature, the Colorado Human Rights Award, and the Governor's Award for Excellence in the Arts.
 Ray Gonzalez, who lived in Denver during the 1980s and helped to shape the Xicano scene, was active in promoting poetry through the organization of readings and the editing of anthologies of Colorado writers as well as through his own poetry.
 Beyond Denver, Lorna Dee Cervantes, a faculty member at the University of Colorado, was also writing about Hispanic experience, most notably in her book of poems, Emplumada.

-Beat poetry has long associations with Colorado through Neal Cassady, who grew up in Denver; Cassady became the model for the main character of Jack Kerouac’s On the Road and later, with his flowing and breathy style, inspired the writing of Allen Ginsberg (Kerouac was Howl’s "secret hero") and Ken Kesey.
-In 1974 Ginsberg founded Boulder's Jack Kerouac School of Disembodied Poetics with Anne Waldman; their school became core to the Naropa Institue, now an accredited university with an emphasis on Buddhism.
+Beat poetry has long associations with Colorado through Neal Cassady, who grew up in Denver.
+Cassady became the model for the main character of Jack Kerouac’s On the Road and later, with his flowing and breathy style, inspired the writing of Allen Ginsberg (Kerouac was Howl’s “secret hero”) and Ken Kesey.
+In 1974, Ginsberg founded Boulder’s Jack Kerouac School of Disembodied Poetics with Anne Waldman; their school became core to the Naropa Institue, now an accredited university with an emphasis on Buddhism.

-Author of more than 30 books, Waldman is a well-known performance poet who is experimental in other ways, sometimes collaborating with musicians.
+Author of more than thirty books, Waldman is a well-known performance poet who is experimental in other ways, sometimes collaborating with musicians.
 She has performed her poetry all over the world and teaches poetry performance at Naropa.
-In Denver performance poet SETH has formed the trio Jafrika, which is multimedia, multiethnic, and multidimensional.
-Other state centers for performance poetry include Telluride on the western slope, where Art Goodtimes established the Talking Gourds readings and Pueblo, where Tony Moffeit is writer-in-residence at the University of Southern Colorado's library.
+In Denver, performance poet SETH has formed the trio Jafrika, which is multimedia, multiethnic, and multidimensional.
+Other state centers for performance poetry include Telluride on the western slope, where Art Goodtimes established the Talking Gourds readings and Pueblo, where Tony Moffeit is writer-in-residence at the University of Southern Colorado’s library.

 Among the experimental poets of Colorado, the late Edward Dorn stands out.
 Educated at Black Mountain College, Dorn settled in Boulder to teach at the University of Colorado (which offers an MA in creative writing) in the fall of 1977 and started the now defunct literary magazine Rolling Stock.
 Dorn studied under Charles Olson and was included in the series New American Poetry and The Poetics of the New American Poetry.
-Among other works, he authored Gunslinger, a long mixed media poem with the polyphonic narrative technique Dorn pioneered.
-Other experimental poets in Colorado include Bin Ramke, who writes poems which have been called "conversations among texts," and Cole Swensen, whose experimental verse explores the intersections between writing and the visual arts.
+Among other works, he authored Gunslinger, a long mixed-media poem with the polyphonic narrative technique Dorn pioneered.
+Other experimental poets in Colorado include Bin Ramke, who writes poems which have been called “conversations among texts,” and Cole Swensen, whose experimental verse explores the intersections between writing and the visual arts.
 Ramke and Swensen teach at the University of Denver, which offers a PhD in creative writing.
 Laura Mullen of Colorado State University continues to push her new work in a more and more experimental direction that blurs the boundaries between prose and poetry.

 But categories cannot really contain these poets who all have multiple interests, as Ed Dorn demonstrated through his translation of Latin American poetry, especially the work of César Vallejo.
 Indeed, translation has been an important sideline of many Colorado poets.
 Colorado State University poet Mary Crow has translated Latin American women poets, creating an anthology of their work, as well as Argentine and Chilean poets.
 Naropa faculty member Anselm Hollo publishes translations of writers such as Pierre Reverdy and Blaise Cendrars while Naropa regularly invites writers from other countries to the school’s summer program.
 Colorado literary magazines, including Colorado Review, Denver Quarterly, Many Mountains Moving, and Rolling Stock, have supported this statewide interest in translations.
 But translation hasn't been the only road for poets to a wider view of the world—Bill Tremblay, for example, has brought the world of Latin America into his poems through his dramatization of the life of Frieda Kahlo and the circle around her.